hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 We see a nice separation between our samples on PC1 by our condition of interest, which is great; this suggests that our condition of interest is the largest source of variation in our dataset.

+> _**NOTE:** If you have access to additional sample metadata (sex, age, experimental batch...), it is worth checking how these correlate with the observed sample separation along the PC axes.
+Ideally, you want only your condition of interest to influence the sample clustering._

 #### Hierarchical clustering

 Similar to PCA, hierarchical clustering is another, complementary method for identifying strong patterns in a dataset and potential outliers.

-The heatmap displays the correlation of gene expression for all pairwise combinations of samples in the dataset.
+The heatmap below displays the correlation in gene expression levels for all pairwise combinations of samples in the dataset.
 Since the majority of genes are not differentially expressed, samples generally have high correlations with each other (values higher than 0.80).
-Samples below 0.80 may indicate an outlier in your data and/or sample contamination.
+Samples below 0.80 may indicate an outlier in your data and/or some sample contamination.

 The hierarchical tree can indicate which samples are more similar to each other based on the normalized gene expression values.
 The color blocks indicate substructure in the data, and you would expect to see your replicates cluster together as a block for each sample group.
-Additionally, we expect to see samples clustered similar to the groupings observed in a PCA plot.
+Finally, we expect to see clustering of samples in a similar pattern as observed in the PCA plot.

 ```r
 # Extract the rlog matrix from the object and compute pairwise correlation values